 The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 28.2% of the residents employed.
+clerical, assistant, and tech support occupations, with 27.7% of the residents employed.

 The Neighbors: Ethnicity / Ancestry